Enrollment is OPEN for classes:

 Each course is divided into chapters, in which the volume of information is allocated to a week's worth of work, and some of it for two weeks.
 I will be releasing parts of the course in the form of step-by-step instructions, videos, and numerous photographs, and you will work on your projects at times convenient for you throughout the given week.
 Any questions about projects can be sent to me via chat (online classroom), and I will respond to them as quickly as I can.

-Please keep in mind that there will be NO video conference via apps such as Skype.
-Therefore, there is no need to worry about real-time communication.
 Participating in the online classroom chat, asking questions, and making posts are not mandatory.
 All it takes is attention to detail and following instructions.
 It is also helpful to read questions and answers proposed by other classmates.

 In our time, online courses bring together and unite a diverse crowd of people from different countries around the world.
 This is a remarkable opportunity to expand our image of our favorite medium, discover something new or share what each of us knows.
 As a former student of an art university, I've understood how much it helps to have this diversity among students in the learning process.
 A variety of individualism and ideas strongly influences creative growth, especially with visual aids such as photographs posted to the course.
 Seeing the works of other students readily online is another advantage.